aaug1/shape_interactive/README.md

 What color do you want the edges to be (R, G, B, A)?
 0,0,255,255
 ```

 Then, the shape will render!
+Press R to reset the shape.
+Press 'ESC' or 'q' to exit.

 ## Description
 ### Part 1: `shape_wire.py`